You can remove derogatory reports from your CRD Report. Call 212-509-6544 to discuss the process with a securities law attorney.

 The use of expungement orders by arbitrators provided a mechanism to, in a small way, address the wrongs inflicted by the system, and to remove from the CRD system customer complaints which did not belong there.
 If the arbitrators involved in hearing the case agreed, the reference to the matter was removed from the broker’s permanent record.

 Then FINRA apparently decided that the arbitrators, who are so carefully chosen by its own arbitration division, should not have the power to award this relief.
-In January 1999, under pressure from the State Securities Administrators, the NASD imposed a “moratorium” on arbitrator-ordered expungements from the CRD system.
+In January 1999, under pressure from the State Securities Administrators, the FINRA’s predecessor, the NASD, imposed a “moratorium” on arbitrator-ordered expungements from the CRD system.
 Under the moratorium, which is still in effect, FINRA will not expunge information from the CRD system based on a directive contained in an arbitration award rendered in a dispute between a public customer and a firm or its associated persons, unless that award has been confirmed by a court of competent jurisdiction.

 FINRA’s “moratorium” was met with shock and many commentators wondered how the FINRA could possibly seek to avoid arbitrators’ against it, while at the same time forcing others to abide by the same.
 It was clear that what the FINRA said was that it was not going to honor arbitration awards entered by FINRA appointed arbitrators, in a FINRA sponsored arbitration.
 At the same time, FINRA forces member firms and registered representatives, to pay such awards, and to forego their rights under state law to appeal such awards.
 This interesting insight into the FINRA’s collective thought process is interesting, since the FINRA’s own Code of Arbitration Procedure clearly provides that “[t]he arbitrator(s) shall be empowered to award any relief that would be available in court under the law.”
-After the new policy, FINRA should have amended the rule to state The arbitrator(s) shall be empowered to award any relief that would be available in court under the law, except relief which benefits an associated person.”
+After the new policy, FINRA should have amended the rule to state “arbitrator(s) shall be empowered to award any relief that would be available in court under the law, except relief which benefits an associated person.”

 FINRA never explained this glaring inconsistency, and for years has continued its refusal to abide by an arbitrator’s award, absent a court order.